Adverbs III: Syntax Agreement I

 15b.
 I still haven’t slept any.
 (Have slept but not enough)

-I still won’t sleep.
+16b.
 I won’t sleep at all.

 17. もう朝なの?まだ全然寝てない。

 It’s already morning?
-But I still haven’t slept much at all.
+But, I still haven’t slept much at all.

 20. 「はぁー、きのうは全然寝(ら)れなかったよ」「本当に一睡もしてないの?」「いやー、寝たには寝たけど30分おきに起きちゃってさ」

-“Haa, I didn’t sleep at all last night” “Really?
+“Ugh, I didn’t sleep at all last night” “Really?
 You didn’t sleep a bit?”
 “Well, I did sleep if that’s what you mean, but I would wake up every thirty minutes”